alexchen45/AlexOntology/ADIO_Specification.md

 ## Recent Changes
 <!-- omit in toc -->
 1.0:
+- Refine description of classes and properties.
+- Move the whole specification to GitHub.
 - Replace all xsd:date with xsd:gYear.
 - Change Width property and Height property of CameraSensor class from xsd:int to xsd:float.
 - Delete Resolution property from Codec class.